 Our biggest gripe with its comfort is its flat and relatively basic footbed.
-It offers little arch support and is not nearly as comfortable as the high-quality cushioned and contoured footbed in the Keen Durand Polar.
+It offers little arch support and is not nearly as comfortable as the high-quality cushioned and contoured footbed in the Oboz Bridger 10.
 We suggest putting a better aftermarket footbed in this boot if you plan to use them for long winter hikes or snowshoe adventures.

 The uppers of the Bugaboot Plus IV are also noticeably stiffer and more supportive than many of the other boots in our test.
 The medium shaft height of 8.5 inches also makes them less prone to rubbing or chafing the shins as we experienced with the Bugaboot Plus III.
 We rated them about average for comfort, as they couldn't quite match the top-rated boots in this metric.

 Even though the Bugaboot Plus IV is one of the only boots in our test with laces that run through D-rings all the way up, they are quite user-friendly.
 They do require you to loosen the laces most of the way down the boot, but once you do they are very easy to slip on and off the feet.
 There is a finger loop at the back of the cuff to help you pull them on if necessary.
 This loop is best used barehanded or with thin gloves.
 Tightening the laces is simple because they stay in their D-rings and there are no hooks to route the laces through as you move up the boot.
 Once tied, the laces stay tight and secure the boots comfortably in place.